woocommerce/woocommerce/readme.txt

 * Fix - [products] ids and sku args.
 * Fix - Backwards compatibility for (deprecated) $tax variable in WC_Cart.
 * Fix - is_available() check in local pickup.
+* Fix - Option to geo-locate the customer's inital location from a file database.

 = 2.3.0 - 11/02/2015 =
 * Feature - Option to geo-locate the customer's inital location.